enavar/UlisesMapServer/README.md

+<h1>Ulises Map Project</h1>

+Is a big project commposed for Server and Client applications.
+The objective of project is to enjoy the users vacations providing a composed routes or turistic points of interest in diferent cities and countries.

 <h2>UlisesMap Server</h2>

 Is a server application for manage a UlisesMap Project database, connect with Ulises MapClients and manage clients requirements.
 Is based on Tomcat server and a PostgresSQL database.